-Every lawyer I know either has a web site or want one.
-Many lawyers have a vague belief that a web site is a required marketing tool “in this day and age,” but few know why that is or how they expect a web site to benefit them.
+Every lawyer I know either has a website or wants one.
+Many lawyers have a vague belief that a website is a required marketing tool “in this day and age,” but few know why that is or how they expect a website to benefit them.

 Blogs, on the other hand, are terrific marketing tools if used effectively.
 A blog, by its very nature, is a repository of information and a pretty good way to store information for easy access.
 They naturally attract search engine hits because they are chock full of content and natural keywords, and should be updated fairly frequently.
 Add your picture and contact information, and your blog is also your calling card.

 However, an unmaintained blog is worse than an out-of-date calling card web site.
-(Although a blog can easily be used as a static web site if a lawyer is looking for a very cheap web site design.)
-Lawyers unwilling to devote a few hours a week, at minimum, to finding material and posting should consider a static web site, instead.
+(Although a blog can easily be used as a static website if a lawyer is looking for a very cheap web site design.)
+Lawyers unwilling to devote a few hours a week, at a minimum, to finding material and posting should consider a static website, instead.

 . . .

-If you are looking to create an online presence, consider careful the options, and if you are willing to put in the time, especially consider a blog rather than a static web page.
+If you are looking to create an online presence, consider carefully the options, and if you are willing to put in the time, especially consider a blog rather than a static web page.